GittinIt6/DU-HW18-Social-Network-API/README.md

 ## Instructions for GitHub developer use
 1. Ensure you have downloaded and installed node.js and have rebooted your system (if Windows)
 2. Clone repository to your system.
-3. From a terminal, ensure you are in the server.js directory
+3. From a terminal, ensure you are in the index.js directory
 4. Update the /config/connection.js to include your database connection info as well as your envrionment variables (.env).
-5. Within a mysql CLI, run the ./db/schema.sql
-6. Run:
+5. Run:
 ~~~
 npm i
 npm run seed